Saving & Spending Taxes

 How much does Keeper cost?

 The fee for expense tracking is $20 per month but doesn't include state or federal tax filing.
-For that, you'd have to choose the annual plan, which costs $192 per year.
+For that, you'll pay between $99 and $399 a year, depending on how much support you want.

 If you use the app, you might want to consider exporting information from Keeper to input into another tax software.

 Many people can file for free, so think carefully whether your tax situation warrants a service like Keeper.
-People who make less than $79,000 in adjusted gross income can file federal taxes for free with one of the IRS partners.
+People who made less than $84,000 in adjusted gross income in 2024 can file federal taxes for free with one of the IRS partners.

 Do you need to buy Keeper every year?